Have you enrolled your child in kindergarten for 2022?

 What does a day at kindergarten look like?

 We offer children an indoor/outdoor program that allows children to choose either indoor or outdoor play throughout the session.
 We also provide a progressive morning and afternoon tea.
 We have group times for stories, music, movement and drama, and a period of rest which give children the chance to slow down, choose some quieter activities, or small group activities.
 Programs can look different across services and individual teachers.
-Both 3 and 4-year-old kindergarten programs are delivered by a qualified early childhood teacher along with qualified co-educators (Diploma and/or Certificate 3 trained).
+The 2 years of funded kindergarten programs are delivered by a qualified early childhood teacher along with qualified co-educators (Diploma and/or Certificate 3 trained).

 Do you know who the Educators will be for the (specific) group etc?